-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2021-22, Admissions survey component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2022-23, Admissions survey component.

-Figure 2.
-Percent of first-time undergraduate applicants admitted, and percent of admitted students enrolled full and part time: Fall 2021
+FigurePercent of first-time undergraduate2.applicants admitted, and percent of

+admitted students enrolled full-time and

+part-time: Fall 2022